-Brazilian Jiu Jitsu is nothing if not diverse.
+Brazilian Jiu-Jitsu is nothing if not diverse.
 It takes just one look at the roots of BJJ to see that.
 Originating from Japan, developed in Brazil and eventually, spread all over the world.
 Asia, South America, North America and then everywhere.
 It is an art that transcends national and racial barriers, bringing people together.
-In BJJ, racism, sexism, nationalism and the likes are virtually nonexistent, because people are used to roll with all kinds of partners.
+In BJJ, racism, sexism, nationalism and the likes are virtually nonexistent, because people are used to rolling with all kinds of partners.
 In addition, sometimes, BJJ can be promoted in a humorous way and still result with friendship and overcoming of political issues.
 Take Jew Jitsu as an example.

 Although some may consider it politically incorrect, the term Jew Jitsu is by no means derogatory.
 Not intentionally, at the very least.
 Despite some mockery and humor on the subject, there is a project worth mentioning that falls under this category.
 But before we take a look at the serious side, let’s have some fun and piss off social justice warriors.